Advocacy Tools for Libraries

 Key Messages

-- provide public access to the internet, computers and the latest technology (including mobile WiFi hotspots, iPads, laptops, and more).
+- Provides public access to the internet, computers and the latest technology, including mobile WiFi hotspots, tablets, 3-D printers, and more.

-- help Ohioans find jobs and provide online educational courses and tech training.
+- Helps Ohioans find jobs and provide online educational courses and tech training.

-- collaborate with private groups, food banks, and state and local government entities to help deliver local services.
+- Collaborates with private groups, food banks, and state and local government entities to help deliver local services.

-- provide life-long learning opportunities and programming for all ages.
+- Provides life-long learning opportunities and programming for all ages.

-- offer personalized, one-on-one support to find unbiased and well researched information as well as community resources.
+- Offers personalized, one-on-one support to find unbiased and well researched information as well as community resources.

 Recent Statewide Survey Results